cloudant/nodejs-cloudant/README.md

   console.log('Password for this key: %s', api.password);
   console.log('');

-  // Set the security for three users: nobody, fred, and the above API key. var db = "animals";
+  // Set the security for three users: nobody, nodejs, and the above API key.
+  // (The "nodejs" user is an example account that belongs to IBM Cloudant.) var db = "animals";
   var security = {
     nobody: [],
-    fred : [ '_reader', '_writer', '_admin', '_replicator' ]
+    nodejs : [ '_reader', '_writer', '_admin', '_replicator' ]
   };
   security[api.key] = [ '_reader', '_writer' ];